 Spouses can have different domicile states.
 For example, say spouse A lived in Washington before attending college in California.
 Spouse B lived in New Jersey before attending the same college.
 While attending college in California, they decide to get married during their senior years.
 The week after graduation, while still in California, spouse B enlists in the military.
 Spouse A returns home to Washington.
 Neither spouse established legal residency in California.
 Their domicile states remain Washington and New Jersey, and unless they agree or circumstances change, a divorce action would have to be filed in New Jersey to effectively determine all the issues.

 While many states now allow military personnel or their spouses to file a divorce while the service member is stationed in that state even if not a legal resident, to ensure that the divorce provisions will be universally recognized, the safer practice is to file in the domicile or residence state of the military member.

 A divorce action can be filed in a state court by a military or civilian spouse even while the military member is stationed outside the United States.
 For the overseas military member, filing in a U.S. court will be preferable in the long run even if it appears that getting a foreign divorce is cheap and quick.
 The military may not honor certain provisions of a foreign divorce decree, and other aspects may not be followed by U.S. courts should the service member need to seek enforcement of decree provisions after return to the U.S.

 Many of the laws that will govern the outcome of a military divorce are similar to those for civilian divorce, but it is important to understand the differences.
 Choosing an experienced, civilian divorce attorney to represent you is fine, but you should select a lawyer who has experience dealing with military issues and requirements and knows how these can impact family law matters.
-If you have any questions concerning a military divorce, call the Law the Law Offices of Peter Van Aulen at (201) 845-7400 for a free consultation.
+If you have any questions concerning a military divorce, call the Law the Law Offices of Peter Van Aulen at (201) 845-7400 for a free initial consultation.